akuklev/algebraic-theories/README.md

 # Extended Algebraic Theories

 ## Introduction
-Algebraic theories are (finitely or recursively generated) equational Horn theories over a multi-sorted algebraic signature, i.e. signatures containing no relations or predicates except equality which is considered to be part of surrounding logic, not the theory itself.
-Algebraic theories are about syntax (symbols and rules for manipluating them) and equations, which justifies the name.
+Algebraic theories are (finitely or recursively generated) equational Horn theories over multi-sorted algebraic signatures, i.e. signatures containing no relations or predicates except equality which is considered to be part of surrounding logic, not the theory itself.
+Algebraic theories are about syntax and equations only, which justifies the name.
 Instances of algebraic theories include monoids, groups and rings.

 The syntactic nature of algebraic theories is represented by the fact that finitely generated free algebras `T<x,..,z>` (“algebras of terms with variables `x,...,z`”) for an algebraic theory `T` can be explicitly constructed, validity of a term remains checkable, and the free algebra `T<>` (the “algebra of terms with no variables”, “the term model of the given algebraic theory”) is the initial object in the category of models for the given algebraic theory.